Country Overview For Greece

 On average the month of February is affected by foggy conditions on 2 days.

 SWIMMING AND WATER TEMPERATURE

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In August, for the nearest coastal location, the temperature of the sea averages around 26°C, that's 79° Fahrenheit.
-Our index indicates for swimming in this is considered very warm and would be enjoyed by all.
-With this temperature you can stay active in the water for extended periods of time without feeling uncomfortable.
+In February, for the nearest coastal location, the temperature of the sea averages around 15°C, that's 59° Fahrenheit.
+Our index indicates for swimming this is considered cool and for most would feel bracing to say the least.
+The more hardy among us may enjoy a quick dip.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES